-• school buildings - current value, but because of their specialist nature, are measured at depreciated replacement cost which is used as an estimate of current value.
+• school buildings, sports centres and libraries - are deemed specialist nature and are measured at depreciated replacement cost which is used as an estimate of current value.

 • surplus assets - the current value measurement base is fair value, estimated at highest and best use from a market participant's perspective.